Workforce — Page 5

 The Huntsville/Madison County Chamber announced a new, revamped portion of ASmartPlace.com: Smart Careers.
 The portal can help job seekers to pursue career paths in four targeted industries: Advanced manufacturing, information technology, construction, and healthcare.
 ASmartPlace is encouraging opportunities in industries that provide long-term career pathways and require two years of education and training or less […]

-Close to 200 members of the United Auto Workers union are striking ZF Chassis Systems in Tuscaloosa.
-The business is a major producer of front axles for the Mercedes-Benz plant in Vance.
-The workers, who struck Wednesday, are advocating for better healthcare, wages, and an end to a tiered wage system at the Tuscaloosa business. […]
+Close to two hundred members of the United Auto Workers union ,who are employed at ZF Chassis Systems in Tuscaloosa, have gone on strike as of Wednesday morning.
+The business is a major producer of front axels for the Mercedes-Benz plant in Vance.

 Radiance Technologies has collaborated with the Army Partnership for Your Success (PaYS) Program, offering Army veterans a seamless transition into employment with the company.
 Huntsville-based Radiance is the first company in Alabama to partner with the Alabama Army National Guard through the PaYS program.
 The PaYS Program is a strategic alliance between the Army and corporations, companies, […]